Meeds122/v_blogger/README.md

 - MFA

 ### Features in progress: v0.4.0-beta1
-- Post search (see [tsearch](https://github.com/Meeds122/tsearch) for trie tree search development)
+- [TODO] Post search (see [tsearch](https://github.com/Meeds122/tsearch) for trie tree search development)
-- Auto-theme detection.
+- [DONE] Auto-theme detection.
 No more retina burns on initial visit for the dark mode people.
-- Admin header links when logged in as admin
+- [DONE] Admin header links when logged in as admin

 ### Future Improvements
 Eventual features